What is Ambien Addiction?

 Medically Assisted Ambien Detox and Treatment

 Medical detox is when you decrease the use of Ambien in a facility while under the care of trained medical staff because of a potential risk of withdrawal seizures.
 For this reason, medical management of Ambien withdrawal could be beneficial as this is potentially a life-threatening complication.
-Staff at a treatment or detox facility can provide medication and constant monitoring to ensure safety.
+Treatment or detox facility staff can provide medication and constant monitoring to ensure safety.

 Sedative-hypnotic addiction is not treatable with detox alone.
 Addiction treatment involves much more than overcoming physical dependence.
 Through rehabilitation, particularly inpatient treatment, the person will learn the skills needed to live in recovery and work through the issues that may have led you to abuse Ambien in the first place.